 To make sure your dog or cat gets sufficient taurine, you should feed raw or minimally processed meat.
+These diets have significant percentages of highly digestible proteins providing ample amino acids, including taurine, to prevent conditions like DCM.
 Adding heart and dark meat cuts to the diet will increase natural amounts of taurine.
 Feed a species appropriate diet to not just avoid taurine deficiencies but other nutritional issues.

 And finally, don’t forget there are other essential amino acids.
 Even if you’re feeding an abundance of taurine, there could be a significant health impact you ignore the levels of the other 19.

 All of the Fetching Foods products have adequate levels of taurine for each species.
-Every Just Cat and Only Dog contains not just meat, but heart and liver.
-Taurine and the other essential amino acids are covered.
+Every Just Cat and Only Dog contains not just meat, but heart and liver — all natural, no supplementation.
+Taurine and the other essential amino acids are ideal in our products.

 Fetching Foods is a top quality, nutritionally rich food for dogs and cats.
 It’s made entirely with high-end, human-grade ingredients.
 We offer raw, cooked, and custom options.
 We are trained pet nutritionists, chefs, and herbalists.